carsonpo/world_engine/README.md

 # Specify a prompt
 engine.set_prompt("A fun game")

-# Generate 3 video frames using controller inputs
+# Generate 3 video frames conditioned on controller inputs
 for controller_input in [
 		CtrlInput(button={48, 42}, mouse=[0.4, 0.3]),
 		CtrlInput(mouse=[0.1, 0.2]),